VoxelForge/VoxelForge/mods/MAPGEN/mcl_villages/API.md

 This allows checking what crop types are supported.

-Currently they are: grain, root, gourd, plant.
+Currently they are: grain, root, gourd, flower, bush, tree.

 Placement of gourds should take in to consideration the way they fruit.